-The depth gauge should be maintained at a clearance of 0.63mm.
-Use a depth gauge tool for checking the depth gauge clearances.

-•Every time the chain is filed, check the depth gauge clearance.
+- •The depth gauge should be maintained at a clearance of 0.635 mm (.025") Use a depth gauge tool for checking the depth gauge clearances. - •Every time the chain is filed, check the depth gauge clearance.

 Use a flat file and a depth gauge jointer to lower all gauges uniformly.
-Depth gauge jointers are available in 0.5mm to 0.9mm.
-Use a 0.63mm depth gauge jointer.
+Depth gauge jointers are available in 0.508 mm (.020") to 0.89 mm (.035").

+Use a 0.635 mm (.025") depth gauge jointer.
 After lowering each depth gauge, restore original shape by rounding the front.
 Be careful not to damage adjoining drive links with the edge of the file.

-Depth gauges must be adjusted with the flat file in the same direction the adjoining cutter was filed with the round file.
+cutter was filed with the round file.
 Use care not to contact cutter face with flat file when adjusting depth gauges.